tonyredondo/debugger-mcp-server/DebuggerMcp.Cli/README.md

 Note: `analyze crash`, `analyze ai`, and `report --format json` all use the same canonical JSON report schema (`{ "metadata": { ... }, "analysis": { ... } }`).

 ### LLM Commands

+Note: when you enter `llmagent`, the CLI temporarily sets `llm set-agent-confirm false` so tool calls can run autonomously.
+The previous setting is restored when you exit `llmagent`.

 | Command | Description |
 |---------|-------------|